nabeelvalley/BootstrapMono/README.md

-# Bootstrap 4 Theme Starter Pack
+# BootstrapMono
-A blank template for quickly getting started with a Bootstrap 4 theme design This is based on [This Coursetro Course][2]
+A simple monochromatic Bootstrap 4 theme

 ## Peview
 A preview of the site can be found here [here][1]